-The Corning Fault is a north-trending reverse fault with no surface expression.
-It branches off the Willows Fault south of Tehama County.
+The Corning Fault branches off the Willows Fault south of Tehama County.
+It is a north-trending reverse fault with no surface expression.
 The main evidence for the fault is subsurface surveys performed by Harwood and Helley (1987).
 The fault has been observed at a dip of 74 degrees east with greater degrees of offset on older rocks (DWR, 2014; Helley and Harwood, 1985).
-The fault generally follows the trend of Interstate 5 until its terminus at the Red Bluff Fault and Chico Monocline north of Red Bluff (DWR, 2014).
+The fault generally follows the trend of Interstate 5 until its terminus at the Red Bluff Fault north of Red Bluff (DWR, 2014).